eksuas/eksuas.github.io/page4.md

  2.     ... // given in the texture mapping part
  3. if type of textureDiffuse is perlin:
  4.     point = pHit
- 5.     if object type is not sphere
+ 5.     if object type is not sphere:
  6.         point = inverseLocalMatrix * pHit
  7.     return textureDiffuse->getPerlinNoise(pHit * textureDiffuse->noiseScale)
 ```